By: Dr. Jeff Brockman, Counselor, New Leaf Counseling Group - Charlotte NC

 The cost of negative thinking is likely much greater than we suspect because much of it occurs at the edges of awareness or below awareness.
 We all think a lot more than we perceive ourselves to be.

 Martin Seligman, past president of the American Psychological Association, describes pessimistic thinking as more harmful than realistic or optimistic thinking--and in three ways.

 The Three Dimensions of Thought - Solutions to Child Mental Health Using Positive Thinking

 We all have developed an "explanatory style", which is how we explain good and/or bad events to ourselves in our own Mind as we go through our daily Life.

 Attributing Permanent Causes

 If we believe the causes of adverse events to be permanent, then we are more likely to be depressed and anxious.
 If we think the causes of adverse events are temporary, then we will be less depressed and anxious.
 Examples of adverse events include a classmate/friend not speaking, a friend not returning a call, or an appliance breaking at home.

 Envision two children.
 One child says, “I don’t do well on tests” and the second says “I didn’t do well on that test.”
 The first child has a permanent explanatory style of thinking and the second has a temporary style.

 If we think no one ever speaks to us in any situation (and, again, this thought may be below the surface of our awareness) we are more likely to be depressed or anxious than if we only think it happens in gym class (specific place).

 Let’s clarify this nuance through an example.
 Say two children’s parents are going through a divorce.

 One sibling explains internally that “it is my fault because so many of their fights are about us” (the kids).
 The other sibling explains externally, “mom and dad fight a lot because they have different views.”

 The first explanation results from self-blame and leads to more anxiety and depression.
 In the second explanation, the other sibling does not blame herself or see herself as the cause of her parents fighting.

-So, we have established that we can identify the negative attributions in the thought of our children (and ourselves), but is there anything that can be done about it?
+We have established that we can identify the negative attributions in the thought of our children (and ourselves), but is there anything that can be done about it?
 In answer to this question, there is good news and bad news.